chef/chef-web-docs/content/community_contributions.md

 * [https://github.com/inspec](https://github.com/inspec)
 * [https://github.com/habitat-sh](https://github.com/habitat-sh).

-We ask you not to submit security concerns via GitHub.
+We ask you not to submit security concerns using GitHub.
 For details on submitting potential security issues please see our [Security Issue Guidelines](https://www.chef.io/security/).

 In addition to GitHub issues, we also utilize a feedback site that helps our product team track and rank feature requests.
 If you have a feature request, [this is an excellent place to start](https://feedback.chef.io).